christianclover/rfcs/text/0000-named-blocks.md

-Hence, the blocks provided in classic single-block syntax should also be exposed as properties (Ember) and args (Glimmer), and should have conventional, meaningful names names: instead of "default" (which is a bit misleading) and "inverse", we standardize on `main` and `else`.
+Hence, the blocks provided in classic single-block syntax should also be exposed as properties (Ember) and args (Glimmer), and should have conventional, meaningful names: instead of "default" (which is a bit misleading) and "inverse", we standardize on `main` and `else`.

 #### Glimmer Components: `@main` and `@else`